Olen/home-assistant-skisporet/README.md

 Adds a sensor to get the last time a ski track was prepared according to skisporet.no

 ## Install

+This can be installed manually or through HACS

+### Via HACS
+* Add this repo as a "Custom repository" with type "Integration"
+* Click "Install" in the new "Skisporet" card in HACS
+* Restart Home Assistant

+### Manual installation
-* create a new folder under config/custom_components called "skisporet"
+* Create a new folder under config/custom_components called "skisporet"
-* copy all the files from this repo to the new folder
+* Copy all the files from this repo to the new folder

 ## Config
 To set up a new sensor, you need the track-id from skisporet.no